ryvince/new-final-blockchain-developer-bootcamp-final-project/Readme.md

 In the example provided will be included this setting as well as example of the API keys, other requirements (without private keys)
 SKIP_PREFLIGHT_CHECK=true

 opens in browser link: https://localhost:3000

+If you haven't installed or encounter issues, make sure react is installed with: npm i react-scripts

+Before migrating new contract via Infura; update .env file with Infura UR and Mnemonic

+Also
+npm install @truffle/hdwallet-provider

+Then run truffle migrate --network rinkeby

 Note on npm start: if receiving error notifications related to npm start, i.e. compiler versions, you may need to create a local ..env file and include the suggested statement SKIP_PREFLIGHT_CHECK=true
 Refer to .envExample for details on the .env requirements